-Under Thai Law, all foreigners wishing to work in Thailand must hold a valid work permit issued by the Ministry of Labor.
+Under Thai law, all foreigners wishing to work in Thailand must hold a valid work permit issued by the Ministry of Labor.

-A Work Permit defines the locality, length of time permitted to work, category or nature of work and the employer details.
+A Work Permit defines the locality, length of time permitted to work, category or nature of work, and the employer details.

 Many foreigners will try to work in Thailand without a valid work permit.
 We certainly do not recommend this as it consequently constitutes a criminal offense and penalties are quite severe.
 Failure to comply with Thailand’s Employment regulations is punishable by fines and/or imprisonment.
-As a result, the Royal Thai Immigration Police will usually deport such foreigner.
+As a result, the Royal Thai Immigration Police will usually deport such foreigners.

 The first step in the application process is to obtain the correct visa.
-In most cases, the applicant need to apply for a Non-Immigrant Type “B” Visa.
-You can obtain this type of visa in your home country or in any Thailand’s neighboring countries.
+In most cases, the applicant needs to apply for a Non-Immigrant Type “B” Visa.
+You can obtain this type of visa in your home country or in any of Thailand’s neighboring countries.
 This will allow the applicant to stay in Thailand for the first 90 days.
-This shall give ample time for work permit application to take place.
+This shall give ample time for a work permit application to take place.
 It is then valid for up to one year and is renewable yearly.

 Securing a work permit is a complex procedure where strict guidance applies.
 Therefore, you need to consult with a lawyer to assess if you are eligible under Thai law to apply.

 Our team can help you with your work permit application.
 We will check and submit all the relevant documentation required by the Thailand Labor Department on your behalf.